+MA-522-1∀★

-MA-522-1♥★ Trigonometry - Honors Grades 10, 11, 12
+Trigonometry - Honors

-Prerequisite: Algebra II or Algebra II - G/T This course serves as a foundation for students who will be taking calculus.
+This course serves as a foundation for students who will be taking calculus.
 It focuses on right triangle trigonometry, circular functions, graphs of trigonometric functions inverse trigonometric functions, trigonometric identities, trigonometric equations, coordinate geometry, oblique triangles, conic sections, parametric equations, and polar coordinates.
 This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.